freefallcid/personal-site/cms/posts/2018-10-12-beginner-node-js-tutorial-part-1-set-up-node-basics.md

 $ nvm install stable
 ```

-Once that has comppleted verify that node is installed correctly by running:
+Once that has completed verify that node is installed correctly by running:

 ```
 $ node -v